« View All Posts

 The Safeguards Rule was originally intended to regulate financial institutions, which, in the original drafting of this rule, meant any organization "significantly engaged in financial activities."

-In 2022, a financial institution, according to the FTC's standards, is any organization that is significantly involved in economic activities and "activities incidental to such financial activities."
+A financial institution, according to the FTC's amended standards, now refers to any organization that is significantly involved in economic activities and "activities incidental to such financial activities."
 Speaking generally, the FTC Safeguards Rule covers organizations that:

 • Connect consumers with financial institutions or are